 8. Get help from your home

 If you own a home, the equity may well be your biggest source of wealth.
 Two common ways to tap it are taking a reverse mortgage or selling the home and downsizing, investing the profit in a retirement account.

 For example, you could rent a room to a boarder or get a housemate, occasionally rent part of the home to vacation travelers or rent it out while you travel.
 Or you could move to a cheaper location.

 9. Find a job with a pension

 Jobs with old-fashioned defined-benefit pensions — the type that pay retirees a set amount each month or year — are scarce.
 But they have not entirely disappeared.
 You could make it your mission to find one.

-How’s your retirement savings coming along?
 Do you have ideas for others who are trying to build up their nest egg?
 Share with us in comments below or on our Facebook page.